 You use too many filter words.
 Saw, smell, heard, felt, watched, noticed—these are all filter verbs that describe what a character is perceiving or thinking.
 This is problematic because they tell the reader what the character is thinking or feeling instead of letting them experience it directly.

 You tell your reader what your character is feeling.
 When you name an emotion, you’re telling.
 This is actually the easiest one to spot and fix.
 Instead of naming emotions, use actions, thoughts, reactions, and body language to show what your character is feeling.

 These are all great ways to spot telling in your writing, but in my opinion, the easiest way to know when you’re telling?
 It’s boring.
 True, Hemingway is a beloved novelist, and he sure as fuck told us everything that happened to everyone in his books so this definitely something that can be left to up to interpretation.
 It’s just my opinion that we don’t read fiction to be told a story, we fiction to be entertained.

 Having that said, there are definitely times that you should tell.

 If you’ve written an intensely dramatic scene.
 If emotions are high and intense, showing too much will seem melodramatic.
 This is the perfect time to sum things up or gradually ease the tension with a bit of telling.

 When you’re revisiting a static setting.
-If your characters have been to a location before, it’s fine to minimize the descriptive language you use to ground your character in a familiar setting.
+If your characters have been to a location before, it’s fine to minimize the descriptive language you use to ground your character in the setting.

 When your character is moving from one location to another.
-If the trip between the coffee shop and your character’s job isn’t important, the reader doesn’t need a turn-by-turn navigation from point A to point B.
+If the trip between the coffee shop and where your character works isn’t important, the reader doesn’t need a turn-by-turn navigation from point A to point B.